WTH is oil pulling?

-First, understand that the health of your mouth effects the entire body.
+First, understand that the health of your mouth affects the entire body.
 Not only are you swallowing the bacteria (both good and bad) that is present in your mouth, but oral health can also play a role in heart and overall health.
-Harmful bacteria in the mouth can be transmitted to the bloodstream, making its way to distant parts of your body and causing chronic inflammation.
+Harmful bacteria in the mouth can be transmitted to the bloodstream.
+Eventually, they make their way to distant parts of your body and cause chronic inflammation.
 From Dr. Mercola,

 There is one bacterium that has been causing a great deal of trouble with people’s health: Fusobacterium nucleatum, a spindle-shaped anaerobic bacterium commonly found in dental plaque.
 F. nucleatum is abundant in your mouth and able to coaggregate with other species.8 Three recent studies have linked F. nucleatum with serious health problems:

 Case Western Reserve University researchers found that some malignant colorectal tumors are caused by F. nucleatum9

 Harvard researchers also established a link between F. nucleatum and the initiation of colorectal tumors10

 A study in Journal of Obstetrics and Gynecology found that oral F. nucleatum can lead to intrauterine infection and even stillbirth11

 The bacteria that is commonly found in gum disease has also shown to be present in blood vessels going through atherosclerosis.
 Thus, according to Sam Low, DDS,

 Inflammation is another common denominator for both diseases.
 When people have moderate to severe gum disease, their levels of C-reactive protein (CRP), a protein that rises during whole-body inflammation, increase.
 CRP levels are also used to assess a person’s risk of a heart attack.